-The current unemployment rate of 13.9% for the month of October 2009 speaks to the level of economic difficulty being faced by Molokai residents.
-The island is currently suffering the highest level of unemployment in the state.
-The average rate for the County of Maui is 9.7%.
-Although the numbers have been improving, it is obvious that the labor market needs to be expanded in order for any dramatic difference to be made.
+The current unemployment rate of 13.9% for the month of August 2010 speaks to the level of economic difficulty being faced by Molokai residents.
+The island is currently suffering the highest level of unemployment in the state making it obvious that the labor market needs to be expanded in order for any dramatic difference to be made.